Artemidorus Ephesius: The Artemidorus papyrus

 On 16 June 2019, the results of yet unpublished spectroscopic analyses were announced by the Italian TV program Report, which stated the presence of hexagonal diamond in the ink of the Artemidorus papyrus.
 Journalist Giulia Presutti and restorer Cecilia Hausmann claimed that "the hexagonal diamond is an element [sic] that is found in nature only in meteoric rock in Sri Lanka or Canada", "consequently, not in Egypt" and "it is an industrial product that appeared more or less in the 19th century".
 Although presented by classicist Federico Condello as the ultimate evidence of falsity of the papyrus, these claims are unfounded.
 Hexagonal diamond, another name for lonsdaleite, was first identified in 1967 in samples from Meteor Crater (Arizona).
 Since then, it has been found in other places where Meteorites struck the Earth, notably in Germany, Russia, Egypt.
 The technology to artificially produce lonsdaleite —more difficult to produce than Synthetic diamonds— was tested in the second half of the 20th century and in the 21st century.

+Following the controversy about its authenticity, the papyrus has been tested with the radiocarbon method, which produced a date between 15 CE and 85 CE with a level of confidence of 68%, and between 40 BCE and 130 CE with a 95.4% level of confidence.
+The chemical composition of the ink has been analysed and has been found to be consistent with what we know of the ink produced in that time.